OndraM/ci-detector/README.md

 The detection is based on environment variables injected to the build environment by each of continuous integration server.
 However, these variables are named differently in each CI.
-This library contains adapter for each supported CI server which handles these differences so you don't have to and you can make your scripts portable for multiple build environments.
+This library contains adapter for each supported CI server which handles these differences so you don't have to and you can make your scripts (and especially CLI tools) portable for multiple build environments.

 ## Supported continuous integration servers